winbench/bench/docs/src-content/guide/app-setup.md

 _Default Apps_ are programs, which consist of at least one file, which is executable by Windows.
 This can be an `*.exe`, a `*.cmd`, or a `*.bat` file.
-A default app has a resource file or archive which can be downloaded via a HTTP(S) URL.
+A _Default App_ has a resource file or archive which can be downloaded via a HTTP(S) URL.
 If the app has resource file, usually the resource file itself is the executable.
 If the app has a resource archive, the executable can be one of many files.

 #### Installation {#typ-default-install}
 A _Default App_ can be installed, if it is not installed already.

-The installation of a default app is performed by the following steps:
+The installation of a _Default App_ is performed by the following steps:

 * Download the resource file or archive if not cached
 * **If** the resource is an archive file: